 To foster this evolution, other measures designed for cabbies to make the (soon obligatory) switch to electric cars include the exemption of zero-emission taxis from the higher rate of vehicle excise duty and £20 million for 27 local authorities to install electric taxi charge points across England and Scotland.
 The government is also offering a £50 million grant fund that provides drivers with up to £7,500 off the price of a new, eligible taxi.
 Besides, London has announced plans to invest an extra £24m to help more black cab drivers.
 The programme will more than double the TfL’s existing £18m fund so that 1,000 more drivers are set to benefit from the maximum £10,000 payment from trading in their combustion vehicles for greener options.

-And, there have been advances in wireless charging in the UK.
-After sealing a partnership with the German induction specialist Magment, Connected Kerb has begun to install charging plates on UK streets and in carparks last year as reported.
+There have been advances in wireless charging in the UK: After sealing a partnership with the German induction specialist Magment, Connected Kerb began installing charging plates on UK streets and in carparks last year.

-Also on the continent, such trials are underway in the German cities of Cologne and Hanover reportedly.
+Also on the continent, such trials are underway in the German cities of Cologne and Hanover.
 Then in Norway, Finnish energy supplier Fortum and U.S. American specialist Momentum Dynamics set up a wireless fast-charging infrastructure for electric taxis in Oslo.

 – ADVERTISEMENT –